m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/working-with-wdt-models/jrf-domain.md

-After the domain is created, the operator will automatically export the OPSS wallet and store it in an introspector ConfigMap; the name of the ConfigMap follows the pattern `<domain uid>-weblogic-domain-introspect-cm` with key `ewallet.p12`.
+After the domain is created, the operator will automatically export the OPSS wallet and store it in an introspector ConfigMap; the name of the ConfigMap follows the pattern `<domain uid>-weblogic-domain-introspect-cm` with the key `ewallet.p12`.
 You can export this file and put it in a safe place.
 The operator provides a [OPSS wallet utility](https://orahub.oci.oraclecorp.com/weblogic-cloud/weblogic-kubernetes-operator/-/blob/main/kubernetes/samples/scripts/domain-lifecycle/opss-wallet.sh) for extracting this file and storing it in a Kubernetes `walletFileSecret`.
 You should also save the wallet file in a safely backed up location outside of Kubernetes.

 For example,

 ```
-opss-wallet.sh -n sample-ns -d sample-domain1 -s -r -wf /tmp/ewallet.p12 -ws jrf-wallet-file-secret
+$ opss-wallet.sh -n sample-ns -d sample-domain1 -s -r -wf /tmp/ewallet.p12 -ws jrf-wallet-file-secret
 ```

 #### Disaster recovery for Domain on PV deployment

 When a JRF domain is created, an encryption key OPSS wallet is stored in the file system where the domain home resides.
 This specific wallet key can be exported and used to create a new domain.
-But, allowing it to reuse the existing RCU schema, without this specific wallet key, there is no way to reuse the original RCU schema.
+There is no way to reuse the original RCU schema without this specific wallet key.
 Therefore, you should back up this encryption key for disaster recovery.

 After the operator created the JRF domain, it stores the OPSS wallet in a ConfigMap.
 You can extract and back it up in a safe location after the domain is created.
 See [Download and save the OPSS wallet](#download-opss-wallet-and-store-in-a-kubernetes-secret).